WikipediaLibrary/TWLight/docs/developer.md

 - 'Unauthorised' when retrieving alpine: This error is a result of signing into Docker with an ID rather than your email.
 Simply log out and then back in using your full email address.
 - SDK name error: Clear out your PyCharm interpreters by following the top response at https://intellij-support.jetbrains.com/hc/en-us/community/posts/360000306410-Cannot-use-system-interpreter-in-PyCharm-Pro-2018-1
 - `Drive has not been shared`.
 This error occurs if Docker can't access the relevant folder.
 On Windows it can be solved by going to Properties > Sharing > Share > Share.
 - `(2005, "Unknown MySQL server host 'db' (-2)")`.
 Happens when the 'twlight_db_1' container fails to load.
 For a simple fix, open command prompt from within the Docker program files directory and run `docker system prune`.
 Deploying docker-compose.override.yml should now recreate the database from scratch.
 Run migrations, folowed by the example data script to restore the db to its initial state.
-Checkout https://github.com/wodby/mariadb/issues/2 if you are interested in not a simple fix.
+Check out https://github.com/wodby/mariadb/issues/2 if you are interested in not a simple fix.